pereiradaniel/nodeschooltutorials/README.markdown

 ```
-Please visit my other repos for more tutorial solutions.
+Please visit my other repos and blog posts for more tutorial solutions.
 ```